gcarreno/cobra-cli-ng/README.md

 ## To Do

 1. Use emojis and colour on the output/usage.
-2. Add the license features, always with a default opt-out.
+2. Add the license features, always with a default of opt-out.
 3. Have a rummage through the [original project's issues](https://github.com/spf13/cobra-cli/issues) and see what new features or fixes I can add.
 4. Add more complex templates:
   - One that uses `PreRunE` to validate flags/args and `RunE`, in order to enjoy automatic usage output when we detect an error that is usage related.